yeojz/otplib/apps/docs/guide/troubleshooting.md

 **3. Secret Encoding Issues**

-If you need to accept secrets that are not Base32-encoded or configure Base32 decoding, see the plugins guide for the Base32 bypass option and plugin setup details.
-See [Plugins](/guide/plugins) for the latest guidance.
+If you need to accept secrets that are not Base32-encoded or configure Base32 decoding, see [Plugins](/guide/plugins) for Base32 plugin setup and bypass options.

 **4. Algorithm Mismatch**